-Seahawks position overview: Seattle doesn’t have to make big changes at corner, but it could
+Seahawks position overview: Seattle doesn’t have to make big changes at cornerback — but it could

-Depending on your perspective, the Seahawks could be viewed as having an enviable situation at cornerback as they enter the offseason.
+Depending on your perspective, the Seahawks might have an enviable situation at cornerback as they enter the offseason.

-Seattle has three recently-drafted young cornerbacks to fill the three main corner roles, all of whom have shown promise, one earning a Pro Bowl bid this year.
-And combined, Seattle’s are due to make just $3.7 million next season, according to OvertheCap.com, less than all but two other teams, potentially freeing up lots of resources to use elsewhere.
+To fill the three main cornerback roles, Seattle has three recently drafted young corners, all of whom have shown promise, one earning a Pro Bowl bid this year.
+Combined, Seattle’s cornerbacks are due to make $3.7 million next season, according to OvertheCap.com, less than all but two other teams, and that potentially frees up lots of resources to use elsewhere.

-But the end of the season also showed that maybe Seattle isn’t as set at cornerback as it may have hoped.
+But the end of the season also showed maybe Seattle isn’t as set at cornerback as it might have hoped.

 Second-year right corner Tre Flowers had noted struggles in the two playoff games and it’s hard to know yet if Ugo Amadi can really be a long-term answer at nickel.

-The Seahawks will also have to decide within the next 12 months or so how much they think Shaquill Griffin is worth — now that he is into the final year of his rookie contract the team can offer him an extension.
+The Seahawks also will have to decide within the next 12 months or so how much they think Shaquill Griffin is worth — now that he is into the final year of his rookie contract, they can offer him an extension.
 Do the Seahawks really think Griffin is a worthy successor to Richard Sherman?
 They’ll let their checkbook do the talking on that answer at some point over the next year.

-As we continue our review of Seattle’s position groups heading into the offseason, here is a look at the cornerback spot.
+As we continue our review of Seattle’s position groups, here is a look at the cornerback spot.

 Starters